 Table of Contents

 Remember: BFOQ is rarely used.
 When it comes up it’s usually when you are writing a job description and defining what a position does within your company.
-When a BFOQ is used, it’s very limited and narrow in it’s defense of protected categories.
-BFOQs are not meant to be interpreted broadly because it should not be used as an excuse for why discrimination happens.
+When a BFOQ is used, it’s very limited and narrow in its defense of protected categories.
+BFOQs are not meant to be interpreted broadly because they should not be used as an excuse for why discrimination happens.

 What Are Bona Fide Occupational Qualifications (BFOQs)?

 Bona Fide Occupational Qualifications is a term that originates in Title VII of the Civil Rights Act (1964).
 It allows discriminatory practices in employment if a person’s religion, sex, or national origin are reasonably necessary to perform a job of a particular business.
 BFOQ allows an employer to exclude persons on otherwise illegal bases of consideration (for example, gender or age).
 The business or company needs to show that such factors are essential in performing that particular job.
 If a company cannot prove that these factors are essential in the completion of the job, then the discrepancy in hiring falls into discrimination and legal action.

 The Importance of Understanding BFOQs

 An HR professional needs to be aware of the BFOQ doctrine because of the responsibility they have in making sure the company is legally compliant in creating an ethical and fair workplace for the company and the employees.
 There are rare opportunities in using BFOQs that come into play in a few areas, including job descriptions.

 - Laws.
 The EEOC laws in hiring are plain and direct about discriminiation, but there is an exception and that is where BFOQs come into play.
 An attribute or quality that is necessary to the function of a job can be considered when interviewing applicants.
 For example, a religious institution when hiring will want to make sure you are a member of its religion.